-In Year 7 – 9 students will study English, maths, science, PE & nutrition, history, geography, RE, citizenship (including careers, politics and PSHE), art (including visual arts, drama and music), technology (including computing, ICT and resistant materials), and modern languages (including French and Spanish).
+In Year 7 – 9 students will study English, maths, science, PE & nutrition, history, geography, RE, citizenship (including careers, politics and PSHE), art (including visual arts, drama and music), technology (including computing, ICT and resistant materials), and a modern foreign language (Spanish).

 In Year 10 – 11 students will study 9 GCSEs (or equivalent).
 Most students will study the EBacc suite of subjects (English, maths, science, history or geography, and a modern language), giving them a wide range of opportunities later in life.

 In addition to the EBacc suite of subjects, students will be able to choose 2 other GCSEs or equivalent

 Our careers program provides equality of opportunity and equality of access for all of our students, giving them personal and professional skills and experience that they need to succeed in life.
 We have a careers advisor who will support students throughout their time at the academy, so that they can achieve success in whichever career path they choose.

 Induction for new students

 At the start of the academic year our students have an induction week, where we explain learning habits and expectations.
 Having a well planned induction allows everyone – staff, students and parents, to make a great start to the new school year.

 In Year 7, induction week also allows for baseline assessments to be completed and for staff to plan lessons in response to the data that is gathered.